 Here are some of the resources we have specifically for teens:

-Click here for the following information:
+Click here for the following articles in our Resources section:

 - Facts on Eating Disorders

 - What Factors Contribute to Eating Disorders?

 - Bulimia Nervosa

 How Do I Talk To My Parents About My Eating Disorder?

 Talking to your parents about any topic can sometimes be a difficult task.
 Talking to your parents about your eating disorder may seem very frightening, if not almost impossible.
 At Hope’s Garden, we recognize the difficulty teens may have discussing problems or concerns with those closest to them, like their parents.
 We would like you to know that recognizing that you are struggling with issues about food and body shape is a very important starting point for getting help and recovering from an eating disorder.
 By coming to Hope’s Garden, you have made an important step in your road to overcoming your eating disorder.
 And, the fact that you are interested in joining a support group for Hope’s Garden means that you are ready and willing to take steps necessary to do so.
 But, remember you cannot do it alone.